 In today’s fast changing world, learning another language is very important.
 Regardless of what career you choose, those who have the ability to speak in English or another language have the edge.
 Possibilities and opportunities are up for grabs when you have additional language skills.
 Think of the opportunity to see the world of travel.

 In the Philippines, English is part of the school academic curriculum.
 Admittedly, English is the language of Power.
 It’s prestigious and the most influential language of the world.
 For Asian People, the ability to choose another Asian language may seem a good option.
 On the other hand, the Japanese language may seem to be a perfect choice as it’s known to be economically powerful all over Asia.
 One may also consider learning Mandarin Language as China is considered as the super power of the future.
 Meanwhile, Spanish creates opportunities because the Spanish language is one of the most widely spoken languages all over the world.
 French or Italian may be a romantic choice.
 Why not?

 I agree there are so many different languages to learn in the world.
 It might take a lot of effort to know all of these languages but look at things in a positive and a wider perspective.
 Imagine the chances that would come your way if you take the time to learn some of these languages.

-Traveling is indeed fun but learning a new language while traveling is even better.
+Travelling is indeed fun but learning a new language while travelling is even better.

 I seriously want to engage myself into speaking another foreign language fluently first, then hopefully reduce my thick accent and be as good as possible and will adapt the language as long as I can.
 I will consider this part of the challenge done if the people who don’t know me personally, thought that I was a native speaker before noticing a mistake.
 Do you think I can do that?
 I will keep my fingers crossed.